F*ck Mordheim: City of the Damned

 Considerable Planning Required

-Due to the difficulty of Mordheim and the invisible dice-rolls that often do not go in your favor, you have to take a lot into account.
+Due to the difficulty of Mordheim and the invisible dice rolls that often do not go in your favor, you have to take a lot into account.
 You have to plan out which soldiers to use, how to position each of them, or just which mission makes the most sense to attempt.
-Every "day" that passes in the game gives you the opportunity to attempt new missions that are available, each mission has their own sets of objectives and rewards, as well as the types of rewards that are available to scavenge on the battlefield.
+Every "day" that passes in the game gives you the opportunity to attempt new missions that are available, each mission has its own sets of objectives and rewards, as well as the rewards that are available to scavenge on the battlefield.
 Those missions also tell you up-front the difficulty to expect from the enemy forces; rarely is the difficulty anything less than Hard.

 Know Your Enemy